 Initiative Business Unit Start Date End Date Status % Complete Performance 4.1.5.1 CPI - Actively protect key heritage sites within the shire.
-Environment and Heritage 01-07-2021 30-06-2022 Completed 100 GREEN Progress Comments: Actions that seek to actively protect heritage sites include: Management plans prepared for Cockatoo bushfire memorial building and Emerald Matern maintain/improve the buildings while preserving their historical significance.
-Coordinated the annual Heritage Grants program. al Child Health centre.
-T hese plans identif y significant his torical feature s of each site, and how to 4.1.5.1 CPI - Develop and deliver initiatives within the Economic Development Strategy, including the visitor economy and tourism.
-Arts, Advocacy and Economy 01-07-2021 30-06-2022 Completed 100 GREEN Progress Comments: This is an initiative over several years - the Economic Development Strategy is in draft form however achievements have been delivered this year, derived from the strategy.
+Environment and Heritage 01-07-2021 30-06-2022 Completed 100 GREEN Progress Comments: Actions that seek to actively protect heritage sites include: • Management plans prepared for Cockatoo bushfire memorial building and Emerald Maternal Child Health centre.
+These plans identify significant historical features of each site, and how to maintain/improve the buildings while preserving their historical significance. • Coordinated the annual Heritage Grants program.
+4.1.5.1 CPI - Develop and deliver initiatives within the Economic Development Strategy, including the visitor economy and tourism.
+Arts, Advocacy and Economy 01-07-2021 30-06-2022 Completed 100 GREEN

+Progress Comments: This is an initiative over several years - the Economic Development Strategy is in draft form however achievements have been delivered this year, derived from the strategy.
 This includes the What's On Cardinia website, Cardinia Shire Tourism Advisory Committee and the What's On festival.
 Two Business Breakfasts have been conducted and sessions on post COVID for businesses have been delivered.

-We continue to support new investment in the region through pre-application meetings, ong Invest Victoria and Development Victoria externally. oing collaboration with c our planning depa irtment internal ly and govern ment departm ents such as
+We continue to support new investment in the region through pre-application meetings, ongoing collaboration with our planning department internally and government departments such as Invest Victoria and Development Victoria externally.